 Note: Some Questions might even have both types of diamonds to show that it is a parent Question that’s dependent on another parent Question:

 On the other hand, warning messages will appear in the form of a yellow triangle if a User tries to Import child Questions without selecting their respective parent Question:

 Note: These warning messages will clearly indicate which Question(s) need to be imported to remove the warning:

-As with any other Excel document that has drop-downs, the compliance answers will be automatically detected for all Questions (parent or child).
+As with any other Excel document that has drop-downs, the Answer Sets will be automatically detected for all Questions (parent or child).

 Responding to SIG Questionnaires in Loopio:

 You'll be able to follow the current process to respond to Projects in Loopio.
 However, given this is a SIG Project, only parent Questions are visible by default in the Project List View, and child Questions will appear right below their respective parent Questions exclusively after the User responds to them by selecting Yes in their Response drop-down.
 A green banner across the top of the page will indicate how many new follow-up questions have been added to the Projects.

 When the User selects Yes in the Response drop-down to a parent question while in Focus View, the Next Question text will be updated to show the first child Question.

 Source View works similarly to how you would imagine the Excel sheet.
 When the user selects Yes in the Response drop-down to a parent Question, additional Questions will appear.
 A green banner across the top of the page will indicate how many new Questions have been added to the Projects and additional Questions will appear from those hidden rows.